Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Introduction

 Recently, an increasing number of learning-based methods are applied to solve PDEs and control problems.
-PINN is proposed for learning the dynamics of PDEs and solving the forward and inverse problems of nonlinear PDEs~\cite{karniadakis2021physics,raissi2019physics}.
+PINN is proposed for learning the dynamics of PDEs and solving the forward and inverse problems of nonlinear PDEs~\cite{karniadakis2021physics}.
 But PINNs need retraining when initial conditions change, which also brings the problem of increased training time and complexity of training settings.
 It only works in a specific set of parameters.
 While RL lacks a theoretical guarantee of exponential stability.
-The adaptability of PINN and RL can be poor for control of PDEs under different conditions, in particular, the problem under varying initial-boundary conditions and stochastic system parameters considered in this paper.
+The adaptability of PINN and RL can be poor for control of PDEs under different conditions, in particular, the problem under stochastic system parameters considered in this paper.

-Compared with PINN and RL, NO exhibits the ability to learn operator mapping of functionals, which makes it quite efficient to solve the boundary control problem of PDEs~\cite{lu2021learning,kovachki2023neural}.
+Compared with PINN and RL, NO exhibits the ability to learn operator mapping of functionals, which makes it quite efficient to solve the boundary control problem of PDEs~\cite{lu2021learning}.
 Especially in approximating the backstepping kernels, the exponential stability of the closed loop is guaranteed through the theoretical derivation.
-Bhan~\cite{bhan2023neural, bhan2023operator} adopted NO to accelerate computation speed for obtaining control gains and control laws.
-For hyperbolic PDEs, Wang~\cite{wang2023backstepping} adopted neural operators to approximate the backstepping kernels and provided the stability of the 2 $\times$ 2 hyperbolic PDEs under neural operators.
+Bhan et al.~\cite{bhan2023neural, bhan2023operator} adopted NO to accelerate computation speed for obtaining control gains and control laws.
+For hyperbolic PDEs, Wang et al.~\cite{wang_backstepping_2025} adopted neural operators to approximate the backstepping kernels and provided the stability of the 2 $\times$ 2 hyperbolic PDEs under neural operators.
 All the previous results of NO above focused on adopting NO for control of the deterministic PDEs.
 The stability results of Markov-jumping hyperbolic PDEs under NO have not been explored.
 In this paper, we investigated the robust stabilization of NO for the Markov-jumping hyperbolic PDEs.
 It was adopted to approximate the backstepping kernels and then the stability of the Markov-jumping hyperbolic PDEs with NO-approximated kernels was analyzed.

 The main contributions of this paper are twofold.
 First, we propose a NO-approximated controller that guarantees robust stabilization for hyperbolic PDEs with Markov-jumping parameters.
 To the best of our knowledge, this is the first theoretical result establishing the use of operator learning for the robust control of linear Markov-jumping hyperbolic PDEs. {Different with the exponential stability result in~\cite{amin2011exponential} was obtained through the condition that the spectral radius of boundary coupling matrices should satisfy specific conditions for all switch modes, this paper does not add constrains on the boundary coupling coefficients thus we get the mean-square exponential stability of the PDE system.} Second, we demonstrate the applicability of our approach through a traffic congestion control problem, addressing freeway regulation under stochastic upstream demands.
 The use of neural operators not only improves the computational efficiency of solving PDEs but also ensures both system stability and solution accuracy.
 Methodologically, the paper extends the Lyapunov analysis proposed in~\cite{auriol2023mean} to encompass NO-approximations.